How To Set Goals For Any Direct Mail Marketing Campaign

 Vague goals like “more patients” or “more revenue” are not measurable.
 If you get three new customers, is that “good”?
 It could be if you’re an auto dealer, but it’s not a worthwhile return if you’re promoting a brand new restaurant.
 What makes sense here depends entirely on your typical transaction amount and your business goals.

 You can measure response volume, revenue generated and ROI.
 Measurable goals also enable you to set a reasonable budget.
-Marketing has to be cost-effective to be successful.
+A marketing campaign has to be cost-effective to be successful.

 Sure, you want to have a million dollar year, but is that reasonable?
 If you set outlandish goals, you guarantee failure.